Rugby-Wallabies coach Jones faces more running repairs after Melbourne wreckage | Sports-Games

 Having likened Australia to a beaten-up car after the tight loss to Argentina, Eddie Jones will be flat out with repairs this week after the Wallabies crashed and burned against the All Blacks on Saturday.
 Virtually all that could go wrong did go wrong for the hosts at the Melbourne Cricket Ground, where injuries, yellow cards and skill errors hastened them to a 38-7 defeat and the loss of the Bledisloe Cup for a 21st successive year.

 How Jones can shore up the Wallabies' leadership deficit and rebuild their confidence are different questions altogether.
-Australia will be without co-captain Michael Hooper in Dunedin and possibly for the World Cup depending on the seriousness of his calf injury.
+Australia will be without co-captain Michael Hooper in Dunedin and possibly for the World Cup in September and October, depending on the severity of his calf injury.

 Hooper's endurance and ability to run out the whole 80 minutes has been one of the rare shining lights through the Wallabies' gloomy World Cup cycle.
 Those qualities were sorely missed on Saturday as the Wallabies collapsed in the final 20 minutes following the team's second yellow card in the second half.